Gu-Youngfeng/LASCA_CODE/README.md

 # Introduction.

-LASCA is a stable large-scale segmentation approach that focuses on delivering stable solutions by considering stability requirements.
-It takes a set of continuous values as input and generates stable segmentation solutions (split points) to effectively divide the values into distinct groups.
-A stable binning outcome ensures that certain event rates, such as monotonicity, distribution, and retention rate, remain consistent and stable across different time periods.
+LASCA is a stable large-scale customer segmentation approach.
+It takes a set of continuous values as input and generates *stable* segmentation solutions (split points) to effectively divide the values into distinct groups.
+A stable solution ensures that certain event rates, such as monotonicity, distribution, and retention rate, remain consistent and stable across different time periods.

 # Installation.